Maine, Alaska Expected to See Largest Job Growth Rates This Summer

 kike salazar n zmJPclzv3LM unsplash

-Any restaurant industry statistic that at its strongest since 2017 is a bright spot, and this summer’s seasonal labor projection is no exception.
+Any restaurant industry statistic that is at its strongest since 2017 is a bright spot, and this summer’s seasonal labor projection is no exception.

 The National Restaurant Association’s 25th annual Eating and Drinking Place Summer Employment Forecast is offering an optimistic forecast, predicting that restaurants will add 502,000 seasonal jobs this summer.
 In 2017, eating and drinking places added 530,000 summer jobs between June and August.
 In 2019 (the last time the metric was provided due to the atypical hiring seasons in 2020-2022), 475,000 seasonal jobs were added, according to data from the Bureau of Labor Statistics.